USDXProject/contract/README.md

 How to run:
-Open terminal and run the following commands:
+Open a terminal session(Let's call it session 1)and run the following commands:
 1. Check out the code from git: git clone  https://github.com/USDXProject/contract.git
 2. Install truffle package:
     npm install -g truffle ethereumjs-testrpc
+3. Start your Ethereum simulator:
+        a.
+Open another terminal session(Let's call it session 2) and run: testrpc
+4. Under your previous terminal session(session 1), run the following:
-3. Go to the home directory of the usdx contract: cd contract/usdx
+    a.
+Go to the home directory of the usdx contract: cd contract/usdx
-4. Compile contract:
+    b.
+Compile contract:
         truffle compile
-5. Run the test cases of contract: truffle test
+    c.
+Run the test cases of contract: truffle test
-6. Deploy contract:
+    d.
+Deploy contract:
         truffle migrate